Whether you have one employee or hundreds … as their employer, you are responsible for their safety.

 - Letters of Interpretation — what they are and how to find them

-- Compliance Directives — the #1 insight into what OSHA inspectors really think a regulation means
+- Compliance Directives — the #1 insight into what Cal/OSHA inspectors really think a regulation means

 - Insurance Carriers — an often overlooked source of FREE services and advice

-- How to find your way around www.osha.gov, www.dol.gov and askjan.org to quickly get the information you need
+- How to find your way around: www.dir.ca.gov/occupational_safety and www.osha.gov to quickly get the information you need

-- Resources to help you keep up with OSHA’s newest standards, rules and regulations
+- Resources to help you keep up with Cal/OSHA’s newest standards, rules and regulations

-- Does the duty to provide a reasonable accommodation to a disabled worker under the Americans With Disabilities Act conflict with OSHA’s requirements to provide a safe workplace under the General Duty Clause?
+- Does the duty to provide a reasonable accommodation to a disabled worker under the Americans With Disabilities Act conflict with Cal/OSHA’s requirements to provide a safe workplace under the General Duty Clause?

 - General Duty Clause — the foundation stone of the OSH Act.
-Learn what each part of it means and its impact on your operation
+Learn the critical differences between the federal General Duty Clause and the Cal/OSHA General Duty Clause

-Better Safe Than Sorry — Preventative Measures for Employee Safety
+Better Safe Than Sorry — Preventative Measures for Ensuring Employee Safety

 - What are recognized hazards?
-Learn to spot and correct them before your people get injured
+Learn to spot and correct them before someone gets injured

 - What are willful, serious violations?
 Which violations are not so serious?